Latest Cheltenham Festival odds and betting for every race at the Cheltenham Festival. Quickly compare the festival odds

 Although the first day of the festival usually has at least two or three short-priced favourites, it’s important not to get carried away early on with your Cheltenham betting.
 There will be plenty of turn-ups and you want something left in your betting bank by the time they set off for the last race on Friday.

 The festival is the biggest week of the year for bookmakers and they will be falling over each other to woo punters with special offers and concessions.
 Best Odds Guaranteed and extra each-way places are now commonplace, but there will also be a range of other money-back and free-bet offers floating around.
 Take advantage of this and visit our Free Bets page to compare the best offers before placing your Cheltenham bets.

-Jessica Harrington is a trainer to follow at the festival, with her 11 winners from 91 runners showing a level-stake profit of £5.75.
-However, this figure improves significantly if you focus only on her runners sent off a 10-1 or shorter – there have been 33 of them and seven won, returning a level-stake profit of £24.50.
+Jessica Harrington is a trainer to follow at the festival, with her 11 winners from 96 runners showing a level-stake profit of £0.75.
+However, this figure improves significantly if you focus only on her runners sent off a 10-1 or shorter – there have been 35 of them and nine won, returning a level-stake profit of £27.75.

-With the crowds returning to Cheltenham this year and, with such a huge attendance for all four days, it’s always worth taking note of how horses appear to be handling the occasion – some of them spoil their chances before even jumping off.
+It’s always worth taking note of how horses appear to be handling the occasion – some of them spoil their chances before even jumping off.
 This is the biggest meeting of the whole season and attendances will be huge, so some horses take the preliminaries better than others, and it’s for that reason on-course markets are shaped in the ten minutes leading up to each event.